July 26, 2011

 Previous research shows risks associated with a methamphetamine lab differ significantly from those associated with marijuana-growing operations where children are exposed primarily to plants.
 While meth labs may allow exposure to dangerous chemicals and possible explosions, grow ops pose risks that are similar to those affecting children living on farms.

-“Our research showed that these kids are actually doing alright compared to the Canadian norms,” says study author Dr. Gideon Koren, Director of Motherisk and Senior Scientist at SickKids, who explains this finding may be because people operating grow ops often have lucrative incomes and higher socioeconomic status than the general population.
+“Our research showed that these kids are actually doing alright compared to the Canadian norms,” says study author Dr. Gideon Koren, Founding Director of Motherisk and Senior Scientist at SickKids, who explains this finding may be because people operating grow ops often have lucrative incomes and higher socioeconomic status than the general population.
 “Making any generalization – either removing all these kids or none of these kids – should not be automatic.
 The decision should be made following detailed assessment on a case-by-case basis.”